patilsrushti2011/news-cms-project/README.md

 ## 🙏 Acknowledgements

 - Special thanks to [Yahoo Baba](https://www.youtube.com/@YahooBaba) for the beginner-friendly tutorials that helped build the foundation of this project.
--

 ---
-## Demo Content Notice

-This news portal was created as a demonstration project.
-All news articles are fictional and intended to showcase website functionality, design, and layout.
-No real data sources or news APIs are used.
+📌 Note: All news articles used in this project are fictional and created for demo/testing purposes only.
 ---

 ## 💬 Feedback

 If you like this project, feel free to ⭐ star the repo, fork it, or share your feedback.
 Contributions are welcome!